jiangao1203/577project/README.md

 577project
 ==============================

-My final project for WUSTL course 577
+My final project for WUSTL course 577.

+The topic hasn't been finalized.

 Project Organization
 ------------